 Are Airport Scanners Safe During Pregnancy?

-Yes, Researchers conclude that airport scanners are perfectly safe for expectant mothers.
-Whether it is a backscatter scanner or the millimeter radio-wave one, you can safely pass through them during your pregnancy.
+Yes, according to researchers, airport scanning procedures that use metal detectors are considered safe for pregnant women.
+Whether it is a backscatter scanner or a millimeter radio-wave one, you can safely pass through them during your pregnancy.

 The millimeter-wave scanners, too, reflect away from your skin surface and cannot penetrate through it.
 Such waves can cause no harm to both you and your unborn baby.